Creating a secure login process between your app and server

 The following example highlights a potential vulnerability in the user registration and login process.

-To learn more about the API calls in the diagram, refer to the following topics in the LINE Login v2.1 API reference.
+To learn more about the API calls in the diagram, see these topics in the LINE Login v2.1 API reference:

 When the LINE Login API successfully verifies an access token, the response contains a